Len-PGH/serverless_examples/spambot-lenny/lenny.md

 5. Recording and Post-Prompt

 Throughout the call, Lenny records the conversation.
-After the call ends, Lenny summarizes the interaction in JSON format, which can be useful for analysis and tracking spam calls.
+After the call ends, Lenny summarizes the interaction, which can be useful for analysis and tracking spam calls.

 ### Conclusion